 A full wetsuit (AKA fullsuit, steamer) either has both long sleeves and legs, or short sleeves and long legs.
 Some short-sleeve full wetsuits are made as 2mm wetsuits, so they actually make for good spring suits.
 But generally speaking, when talking about fullsuits, people are probably referring to full wetsuits with long sleeves and legs.

-Common full wetsuit thicknesses are 3/2 mm, 4/3 mm, and 5/4 mm, although some brands make other thickness that don’t fit the mold, like the 2 mm short sleeve mentioned above or a 3 mm full suit.
+Common full wetsuit thicknesses are 3/2 mm, 4/3 mm, and 5/4 mm, although some surf brands make other thickness that don’t fit the mold, like the 2 mm short sleeve mentioned above or a 3 mm full suit.

 O’Neill’s Psycho Tech Wetsuit delivers some serious wetsuit technology to give you premium warmth, flexibility, and durability.
 O’Neill’s Technobutter 3 Neoprene is one of the most advanced super stretch neoprene on the market.
 The wetsuit uses small gaseous pockets in the Air Firewall to trap and retain heat.
 The tiny pores encapsulate warm air and keep it close to your body keeping you cozy.
 This technology is also what makes this suit weigh 20% less than traditional neoprene with 30% less water absorption.